-E-mail: inquire@rdc.ab.ca Local calls: 403.342.3400 Toll Free: 1.888.732.4630
+Julia Rheaume E-mail: inquire@rdc.ab.ca Local calls: 403.342.3400 Toll Free: 1.888.732.4630 See page 27 for general information.

 One-and Two-Year University Transfer Program

 A combined BEd/BSc program allows you to satisfy the minimum requirements of both degrees in five years.
 The program provides a broader science background while maintaining the teacher education component.
 Graduates of the combined degree are eligible to apply for Teacher Certification in the Province of Alberta and all other provinces.
 Red Deer College offers up to two years of these programs.